Nquxii/zlib-dl/README.md

 If a path in the command is specified, it will be used.
 Otherwise, the download_path in config.json will be used.
-If none of these options are available, the program will use ./assets/ as its download folder.
+If none of these options are available, the program will use `assets/` as its download folder.
-Ensure that you specify a download folder if you are using zlib-dl from `$PATH`

 ### Example
 View 5 search results for "The Pragmatic Programmer".
 Download the resulting file in /home/johndoe/Documents/books